You want to know what makes me different.

 What Running a Triathlon Shop Taught Me About Coaching

-For 12 years, I owned Tri 1st, a triathlon shop here in Birmingham.
+For 12 years, I owned Tri 1st, Birmingham’s only triathlon shop.
 That shop taught me as much about athletes - and coaching - as racing ever did.

 You see people at their most frustrated.
 Bikes that don't fit.
 Gear that doesn't work.
 Training plans that aren't clicking.
 And after hundreds of conversations over a cup of coffee, you start to see patterns.
 You learn what actually matters versus what's just clever marketing.